-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 10 years of age for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 10 years of age for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.